kUSHAL0601/Co-operative-Target-Observation/README.md

 # BRLP-CTO-ALGORITHM
 + A python implementation for the BRLP-CTO algorithm for drone survelliance with controlled randomization
 + USE main_vmd to visualize it in vmd.
 Simply redirect it to animation.xyz file and run it in vmd
++ Multiple work- env and algos implemented
++ README to be updated